-Windproof: The plant in Ingolstadt has its own Wind Tunnel‑Center with three test units: the aero-acoustic wind tunnel, the thermal wind tunnel and a climatic wind tunnel.
+Windproof: The plant in Ingolstadt has its own Wind Tunnel Center with three test units: the aero-acoustic wind tunnel, the thermal wind tunnel and a climatic wind tunnel.
 Optimal aerodynamics are honed at wind speeds up to 300 kilometers per hour (186.4 mph).
-The car’s interior climate control and thermal management are developed here, and the engineers work incessantly to reduce wind noise.
+The car’s interior climate control and thermal management are developed here, and the engineers are always working on reducing wind noise.

 “Get in” a virtual Audi: In the Design Check department, vehicle models can be viewed realistically and with accurate details before they are ever built.
 The virtual reality studios make this possible.
-The various materials appear tangible and life-like, giving the impression of a car they can get into.
+The various materials appear tangible and life-like, giving the impression of a car the observer can get into.

 Smart production from the outset: The Audi Pre-Series Center (VSC) groups the tasks of Technical Development and Production together in a single area of responsibility.
 This ensures the economic production of the automobiles from the early development phase.